As a small business owner, you’re likely looking to attract more customers quickly.

 Having these teeth encourages visitors to go deeper into your sales funnel and increases your chances of making a sale or finding a new customer.

-Improving the rankings on your SEO low-hanging fruit can help you make sure more customers find your small business fast!
+Improving the rankings on your SEO low-hanging fruit can help you ensure more customers find your small business fast!

 It’s like a fun scavenger hunt.